makabongwe47/alx-system_engineering-develops/0x00-shell_basics/README.md

-Change working directory to the previous one
+List all files in current working directory, parent directory, /boot directory all in long format